docker/docs/engine/swarm/manage-nodes.md

 * `Reachable` means the node is a manager node participating in the Raft consensus quorum.
 If the leader node becomes unavailable, the node is eligible for election as the new leader.
-* `Unavailable` means the node is a manager that is not able to communicate with other managers.
+* `Unavailable` means the node is a manager that can't communicate with other managers.
 If a manager node becomes unavailable, you should either join a new manager node to the swarm or promote a worker node to be a manager.